 These reports list recent deployments and their impact on end-users and app servers' Apdex scores, along with response times, throughput, and errors.
 You can also view and drill down into the details to catch errors related to recent deployments, or file a ticket and share details with your team.

 - From the New Relic menu bar, select APM > (selected app) > Events > Deployments.

 - To view performance after a deployment, go to the selected app's Overview dashboard in the Recent events section.

 A blue vertical bar on a chart indicates a deployment.
 To view summary information about the deployment, point to the blue bar.

-From SLA, deployment, and capacity to scalability, host usage reports, and more, New Relic APM offers a variety of downloadable reporting tools surfacing historical trends—all great ways to report to senior executive teams or customers.
+From SLA, deployment, and capacity to scalability, host usage reports, and more, APM offers a variety of downloadable reporting tools surfacing historical trends—all great ways to report to senior executive teams or customers.
 Take a look at the full list of reports and use them to your advantage.

 - From the APM menu bar, select Applications > (selected app) > Reports.